graphql/graphql-spec/spec/Section 3 -- Type System.md

    3. The input field must accept a type where {IsInputType(inputFieldType)}
       returns {true}.
    4. If the input field has a non-null default value:
-      1. {defaultValue} must be compatible with {inputFieldType} as per the coercion rules for that type.
-      2. If the input field references this Input Object either directly or through referenced Input Objects, all input fields in the chain of references which reference this Input Object must either:
+      1. If the input field references this Input Object either directly or through referenced Input Objects, all input fields in the chain of references which reference this Input Object must either:
          1. have no default value; or